 Some of the following eligibility requirements refer to the veteran and others to their spouse.

-Age - The spouses of veterans must be at least 65 years old to be eligible for CHAMPVA for Life.
-Seniors that turned 65 before June 5, 2001, require only Medicare Part A. One exception is seniors that turned 65 before June 5, 2001, and already had Medicare Part A & B. If this is the case, they must continue to keep both.
-Those who turn 65 on or after that date are also required to have both Medicare A & B. (Medicare Part A is Medicare’s hospital insurance and Medicare Part B is Medicare’s medical insurance).
+Age – The spouses of veterans must be at least 65 years old to be eligible for CHAMPVA for Life.
+Seniors who turned 65 before June 5, 2001, require only Medicare Part A. One exception is seniors that turned 65 before June 5, 2001, and already had Medicare Part A & B. If this is the case, they must continue to keep both.
+Those who turn 65 on or after that date are also required to have both Medicare A & B. (Medicare Part A is Medicare’s hospital insurance and Medicare Part B is Medicare’s medical insurance.)

 Disabilities Requirements – The spouse of a veteran qualifies if the veteran meets one of the following three conditions: